chenjianmei111/go-address/README.md

 ```

 ## Project-level documentation
-The filecoin-project has a [community repo](https://github.com/filecoin-project/community) that documents in more detail our policies and guidelines, such as discussion forums and chat rooms and  [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md).
+The chenjianmei111 has a [community repo](https://github.com/chenjianmei111/community) that documents in more detail our policies and guidelines, such as discussion forums and chat rooms and  [Code of Conduct](https://github.com/chenjianmei111/community/blob/master/CODE_OF_CONDUCT.md).

 ## License
 This repository is dual-licensed under Apache 2.0 and MIT terms.